sourcegraph/sourcegraph-public-snapshot/doc/code_intelligence/how-to/enable_auto_indexing.md

 ## Enable index job scheduling

-Next, enable the precise code intelligence auto indexing feature by enabling the following feature flag in your Sourcegraph instance's site configuration.
+Next, enable the precise code intelligence auto-indexing feature by enabling the following feature flag in your Sourcegraph instance's site configuration.

 ```yaml
 {